rubrikinc/graphql-playground/README.md

 # GraphQL Playground (Beta)

-The Rubrik GraphQL Playground is a cross-platform desktop application designed to allow you to interact with the Rubrik GraphQL endpoints in both Polaris and CDM.
+The Rubrik GraphQL Playground is a cross-platform desktop application designed to allow you to interact with the Rubrik GraphQL services for both Polaris and CDM.
 The latest versions can be downloaded on the GitHub [releases page](https://github.com/rubrikinc/graphql-playground/releases).

-GraphQL _currently_ has limited support in the Rubrik ecosystem.
-If you plan on utilizing these endpoints please contact your local Sales team or the Rubrik Build team (build.rubrik.com).
+GraphQL is fully supported in CDM v5.2 but _currently_ has limited support in Polaris.

 ## :muscle: How You Can Help